 After Detangling, Re-hydrate Strands With Olive Oil and a Steamer

 Once you finally get those annoying knots out, your hair will feel brittle and likely be lacking moisture.
 After your detangling session, Dorsey recommends "applying 100 percent virgin olive oil from your roots to your ends and letting it sit under a hair steamer for about 20 minutes."
 She says this will hydrate and moisturize parched strands after vigorous detangling.
 Plus, chances are you already have a bottle of olive oil in your pantry.
-(And if you don't have access to a hair steamer, you can wear a cap like the one linked above, which heats up in the microwave to help the oil better-penetrate.)
+(And if you don't have access to a hair steamer, you can wear a thermal cap like the one linked above, which heats up in the microwave to help the oil better-penetrate.)
 Hello, instant relief.

 Fight Tangles While You Sleep With a Silk Bonnet